yokurang/yokurang/README.md

 # Alan Matthew

 Welcome to my GitHub profile!
+I am a student studying Math & Computer Science with a minor in Economics.

 Here's a glimpse of my activity and contributions:

 ## 📊 GitHub Stats: